Hermitian structures on a class of quaternionic K\"ahler manifolds: Introduction

 Since the Killing field $X$, present on any quaternionic K\"ahler manifold $(\bar N,g_{\bar N},\mc Q)$ in the image of the HK/QK correspondence, has nowhere-vanishing quaternionic moment map \cite{Dyc2015}, $\bar N$ always carries an integrable almost complex structure \cite[\S~7]{Sal1999}.
 This complex structure, which we call $J_1$, is compatible with the quaternionic structure $\mc Q$.
 Changing the sign of $J_1$ on the two-dimensional distribution spanned by $X$ and $J_1 X$ yields another natural almost complex structure, which we call $\tilde J_1$.
 Note that $\tilde J_1$ is never compatible with $\mc Q$ since it induces the opposite orientation.

 In this paper, we study the properties of the almost Hermitian structure $(\tilde J_1,g_{\bar N})$.
-Our first main result, \Cref{thm:Hermitian}, is a necessary and sufficient condition for the integrability of $\tilde J_1$:
+In particular, we are interested to know when $\tilde J_1$ is also integrable, in which case we refer to the quaternionic Kähler manifold as a \emph{doubly integrable HK/QK manifold.} Accordingly, our first main result, \Cref{thm:Hermitian}, is a necessary and sufficient condition for the integrability of $\tilde J_1$:

-\begin{thm*} Let $(\bar N,g_{\bar N},\mc Q)$ be a (pseudo-)quaternionic K\"ahler manifold that arises from the HK/QK correspondence applied to a pseudo-hyper-K\"ahler manifold $(N,g_N,I_1,I_2,I_3)$ endowed with a rotating Killing field $Z$.
+\begin{thm*} Let $(\bar N,g_{\bar N},\mc Q)$ be a (pseudo-)quaternionic K\"ahler manifold that arises from the HK/QK correspondence applied to a pseudo-hyper-K\"ahler manifold $(N,g_N,I_1,I_2,I_3)$ endowed with rotating Killing field $Z$.
 Then the almost complex structure $\tilde J_1$ on $\bar N$ is integrable if and only if there exists a smooth function $\psi$ on the dual pseudo-hyper-K\"ahler manifold $N$ such that the identity $\nabla_Z Z=\psi I_1 Z$ holds. \end{thm*}

-In the case where $\bar N$ arises from the $c$-map, we have $\psi\equiv -1$ and therefore this class of manifolds includes the (one-loop deformed) $c$-map spaces.
+In the case where $\bar N$ arises from the $c$-map, the equation $\nabla_Z Z=\psi I_1 Z$ is satisfied with $\psi\equiv -1$ (see \cite[Prop.~2]{ACM2013}) and therefore the class of doubly integrable HK/QK manifolds includes the (one-loop deformed) $c$-map spaces.
 This extends earlier results from \cite{CDMV2015}.

-Assuming that $\tilde J_1$ is integrable, one may inquire as to further properties of the Hermitian structure $(\tilde J_1,g_{\bar N})$.
-On the one hand, it is known that no quaternionic K\"ahler manifold (with exception of the Grassmannian of complex $2$-planes and its non-compact dual) is K\"ahler.
+Given a doubly integrable HK/QK manifold, one may inquire as to further properties of the Hermitian structure $(\tilde J_1,g_{\bar N})$.
+On the one hand, it is known that no quaternionic K\"ahler manifold, with exception of manifolds locally isometric to the Grassmannian of complex $2$-planes or to its non-compact dual, is K\"ahler.
 On the other hand, based on the study of Einstein metrics conformal to K\"ahler metrics, see \cite{DM2003} and references therein, one may suspect that, at least in some cases, the quaternionic K\"ahler metric could be conformal to a K\"ahler metric.
-In dimension four, we prove (cf.~\Cref{thm:cKdim4}) that this is indeed the case:
+We prove that this is indeed the case in dimension four (cf.~\Cref{thm:cKdim4}), but never so in higher dimensions (cf.~\Cref{thm:cKhighdim}):